Punta del Diablo Beach in Uruguay

 When we asked about emergency services, members in Uruguay wrote:

 "Emergency services in Uruguay are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial 911.
 This number is free and available 24 hours a day, 7 days a week.
-The operator will ask for the location of the emergency and dispatch the appropriate emergency services," remarked one expat living in Uruguay.
+The operator will ask for the location of the emergency and dispatch the appropriate emergency services," remarked one expat in Uruguay.

 "We are unsure about the emergency services first hand as we have not needed them.
 However; according to friends and locals the best hospital in Paysandu is COMEPA as the quality of care is great often with English speaking nurses and doctors.
 Also, the facilities are clean and modern.
 Fortunately, this hospital is less than 15 minutes away from our farm, if, God-forbid we'd ever need their services.
 COMEPA is a private hospital, although the public are available.
 Simply 911 will get you an ambulance.
-According to some acquaintances, the British Hospital in Montevideo is a great hospital for expats," said one expat living in Paysandu.
+According to some acquaintances, the British Hospital in Montevideo is a great hospital for expats," remarked one expat living in Paysandu.

 View More Answers